 After giving the stone a quick smooch, be sure to admire the views from atop the battlements.
 You can see the beautiful Cork countryside, with bogs and rivers while overlooking the entire castle grounds and gardens.
 It is truly breathtaking!

-While the Blarney Stone is what Blarney Castle is most famous for, there is so much more to see inside the castle grounds.
+While the Blarney Stone is what Blarney Castle is most famous for and named one of the best things to do in Ireland, there is so much more to see inside the castle grounds.